evidentlyai/evidently/docs/book/reference/all-tests.md

 ## Data quality

-If you provide the reference dataset Evidently will automatically derive all relevant statistics (e.g., minimum value, maximum value, value range, value list, etc.) to shape expectations.
-If you do not provide the reference, you can pass these conditions as a parameter.
+If you provide the reference dataset, Evidently will automatically derive all relevant statistics (e.g., min value, max value, value range, value list, etc.) to shape expectations.
+If you do not provide the reference, you can pass these conditions as a parameter, or run tests with default parameters.

 | Test | Description | Default |
 |---|---|---|